DARTH-git/state-transition-model-dynamics/README.md

 # A multidimensional-array representation of state-transition model dynamics.
-This GitHub repository provides the code explained in the paper:
+This GitHub repository provides the code of the method and exemplary cohort state-tranistion model (cSTM) explained in the following manuscript:

 - Krijkamp EM, Alarid-Escudero F, Enns EA, Pechlivanoglou P, Hunink MGM, Jalal HJ.
 A multidimensional-array representation of state-transition model dynamics.

-We therefore recommend you to first read/scan this paper before using our code.
-The "Supplementary file_R code of the stylistic 3-state model.R" file is exactly similar to the code in the paper, while the Markdown file contains a details describtion of all steps of the code.
+We recommend to first read the manuscript before using the code.
+The "Supplementary file_R code of the stylistic 3-state model.R" file has the same code included in the appendix of the paper, while the Markdown file contains a more detailed description of the cSTM and the link between the code and the equations in the manuscript .

 ## Full list of Contributors: